papicella/SpringDataJPAFunction/README.md

-# Spring Boot JPA / RIFF Function Demo
+# Spring Data JPA / RIFF Function Demo

 This is a basic demo showing how to use a riff function which is a Spring Boot application using Spring Data JPA.
 In this example we deploy the function to riff 0.5.0.
 The database used here is an